999 Wilder

 No analysis available

-I looked for ground lease, leasehold, lease expiry, renewal, or expiration year language.
-The listings instead describe the building as fee simple, so there is no lease-expiry year to extract.
+I searched for ground lease, leasehold, lease expiry, renewal, and expiration-year language.
+The remarks instead explicitly describe the property as fee simple, so there is no lease-expiry year to extract.

-The public remarks directly reference VA assumable financing, which is strong evidence the building is VA-approved or at least VA-financeable.
-Multiple listings mention VA assumable terms, so this is not a one-off reference.
+The listings directly reference VA financing, which is strong evidence the building is VA-approved or at least VA-financeable.
+I found multiple remarks with explicit VA assumable loan language, so this is well supported.

 No analysis available

-I searched the public remarks for fire/life safety evaluation language, FLSE references, fire inspection pass statements, and similar compliance terms.
-Nothing in the remarks indicates that the building has passed a fire/life safety evaluation.
-Without explicit confirmation, this feature cannot be marked true.
+I searched the remarks for fire/life safety evaluation language, FLSE references, and fire inspection pass statements.
+Nothing in the provided listings indicates the building has passed a fire/life safety evaluation, so there is no evidence to mark this true.

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.